Microscopy Laboratory

 [Tim Cifer]

-An integral part of the electron microscopy system, particularly for sample preparation for elemental analysis with EDS, is the JEOL JEC-530 carbon coater, used for depositing thin conductive carbon films on samples, especially on polished sections that can be analyzed under high vacuum and also examined under an optical microscope in transmitted light.
+An integral part of the electron microscopy system, particularly for sample preparation for elemental analysis with EDS, is a JEOL JEC-530 carbon coater, used for depositing thin conductive carbon films on samples, especially on polished sections that can be analysed under high vacuum and also examined under an optical microscope in transmitted light.
 The device's chamber allows for coating large samples with a diameter of up to 120 mm.

-JEOL JSM-IT100 Scanning electrone microscope
+JEOL JSM-IT100 Scanning electron microscope

 JEOL JEC-530 carbon coater

-Olympus BX51 polarizing microscope
+Olympus BX51 polarising microscope